Q. How long does copyright last?

 A. No, this is not fair use because the publisher of the textbook will be deprived of sales.
 The market is affected, which is one of the four factors of fair use to consider.
 The book may be placed on reserve.

-Question about copyright law?
+Questions about copyright law?
+Contact:

 The creator of this page provides the Wheaton College campus with copyright information and guidelines but it is not offered as professional legal advise.